EV charging projects pipeline

 Dedicated Be.EV taxi and private hire charging points

 The first rapid charger available to all Greater Manchester EV hackney cabs and PHVs is currently scheduled to go live from mid-2022, with all 60 chargers due to be installed by mid-2023.

-In partnership with Enterprise Rent-A-Car, in late summer 2021 we’ll be launching six fast-chargers in Manchester and Bury for use by eCar Club members.
-It’s part of an eHUBS pilot funded by Interreg North-West Europe, offering affordable and easy ways to hire 12 electric cars and 25 eCargo bikes for as little as half an hour.
+In partnership with Enterprise Rent-A-Car, in autumn 2021 we’ll be launching six fast chargers in Manchester and Bury for use by eCar Club members.
+It’s part of an eHUBS pilot funded by Interreg North-West Europe, offering affordable and easy ways to hire one of 12 electric cars and 25 eCargo bikes for as little as half an hour.
 Two cars are already available in Didsbury Park and Ride car park.

 Park and Ride

 We’re building new Park and Ride sites at Whitefield, Walkden and Radcliffe, making it easier for drivers to park up and continue their journey on public transport.
 As they open in 2022, each new car park will have two fast Be.EV charging points.